BabooPan/Demo-SAM/appendix-review-pipeline.md

 		* Updating awscli to newest version.
 	* Build stage:
 		* Packaging SAM to CloudFormatino template.
+    * Generate a template configuation file which required for AWS CodeStar projects.
 	* Post-build stage:
 		* Export the CloudFormation template as zip.
 The deployment stage of your CD pipeline uses this information to create a new revision of your CloudFormation stack, and then it updates the serverless application to use the new package.